theendercore/DwarfForged/README.md

 - whether?
 - x & z coords
 - y level
-- biome
 - biome stats?
+- structure
-- structure and or stats?
+- structure stats?
 - color amalgamation (Myb more then one):
     - average color of block
     - color picker for blocks (includes opposite colors if needed)